5yndr0m/dottedDotfiles/README.md

 ## 🎨 Theme

-This setup uses the **Catppuccin Mocha** colorscheme throughout all applications for a cohesive and elegant dark theme experience.
+This setup uses the **Catppuccin Mocha** colorscheme throughout most applications for a cohesive and elegant dark theme experience and I have placed much emphasis on lavender color than others :)

 ---